Generic selectors

 England head coach Thomas Tuchel at the 2026 FIFA World Cup draw - Photo via IMAGO / Xinhua

-With kick-off times varying depending on how far England progress and where they finish in the group, FootballGroundGuide provides a clear and easy-to-follow guide to every possible scenario.
+With England's path to the final now clear following a first-place finish in Group L, FootballGroundGuide provides a clear and easy-to-follow guide to every possible scenario.

 England 2026 World Cup group stage fixtures and UK kick-off times

-England’s three group matches are set to take place in the evening UK time, making them the most accessible games for supporters watching from home.
+England’s three group matches took place in the evening UK time, making them the most accessible games for supporters watching from home.

 • Matchday 1 vs Croatia: June 17th at 9:00pm (UK time)